-For evaluation, we calculate the Wasserstein distances with respect to underlying asset returns, the estimated precision matrix, and the portfolio weights, and for both the first- and last forward-looking step (this is steps 1 and 3 for the estimated precision matrix and portfolio weights, and steps 1 and 4 for the underlying data).
+For evaluation, we calculate the Wasserstein distances between the raw asset returns, the estimated precision matrix, and the portfolio weights (the decision variables) and their respective synthetic counterparts.
+We do this for quantities that correspond to each of the initial and final lookahead steps (i.e., steps 1 and 3 for the estimated precision matrix and portfolio weights, and steps 1 and 4 for the raw data).